ddttom/ai-with-mac/master-setup-README.md

 Apple Silicon's unified memory architecture provides unique advantages for AI workloads - the CPU, GPU, and Neural Engine can all access the same physical memory without costly transfers, dramatically improving performance for these memory-intensive applications.

+Before you can download models you must create an account with hugging face, the download script reminds you about this.

 ## The Two-Part Setup System

 To streamline the setup process, I've created a comprehensive system using specialized scripts that handle everything you need for a productive AI development environment: